2019 Cincinnati Bengals season: Week 13: vs. New York Jets

-After yet another loss (and going 0–3 under Ryan Finley) and looking like the third team in the NFL to go 0–16 after the 2008 Detroit Lions and 2017 Cleveland Browns, the Bengals stayed home for a game against the Jets.
+After yet another loss (and going 0–3 under Ryan Finley) and looking like the third team in the NFL to go 0–16 after the 2008 Detroit Lions and rival 2017 Cleveland Browns, the Bengals stayed home for a game against the Jets.
 The Jets scored first in the first quarter when Sam Ficken kicked a 42-yard field goal to make it 3–0.
 The Bengals took the lead later on in the quarter when Andy Dalton found Tyler Boyd on a 17-yard TD pass to make it 7–3.
 In the second quarter, the Bengals would make it 17–3 when Randy Bullock kicked a 24-yard field goal to make it 10–3 followed up by Joe Mixon running for a 5-yard TD.
 Ficken got the Jets within 11 as he kicked a 39-yard field goal to make it 17–6 at halftime.
 In the second half, it was all Bengals scoring as they put up a safety and field goal in the third quarter making it 22–6.
 A scoreless fourth quarter sealed the game for them and their first win of the season.

 With the win, the Bengals won their first game of the season, improving to a record of 1–11.
 Andy Dalton also won his first game back as the starting QB.